F3NN3X/InfoPanel.FPS/README.md

 # InfoPanel.FPS Plugin

+A plugin for the InfoPanel app that leverages `PresentMonFps` to monitor and display real-time performance metrics for fullscreen applications.

+## Overview

+InfoPanel.FPS provides detailed performance statistics for running fullscreen applications, enabling users to monitor gaming performance in real-time through InfoPanel's interface.
+The plugin tracks FPS, frame times, and low percentile data, updating every second with efficient event-driven detection.

-**Version:** 1.0.15
+**Version:** 1.0.16
 **Author:** F3NN3X
-**Description:** An simple InfoPanel plugin that leverages `PresentMonFps` to monitor and display real-time performance metrics for fullscreen applications.
-Tracks Frames Per Second (FPS), current frame time in milliseconds and 1% low FPS (99th percentile).
-Updates every 1 second with efficient event-driven detection, ensuring immediate startup, reset on closure, and proper metric clearing.

-## Changelog

-## v1.0.15 (May 21, 2025)

-- Improved fullscreen detection for multi-monitor setups.
-- Used MonitorFromWindow for accurate fullscreen detection on the active monitor.
-- Continued reporting primary monitor's resolution and refresh rate for consistency.

-## v1.0.14 (May 21, 2025)

-- Added Main Display Resolution and Main Display Refresh Rate Sensors
-- Added PluginText sensor for main display resolution (e.g., 3840x2160) and PluginSensor for main display refresh rate (e.g., 240Hz).
-- Fixed incorrect use of PluginSensor for main display resolution by switching to PluginText.
-- Cached monitor info to minimize API calls.
-- Modified plugin to always report the primary monitor's default resolution and refresh rate for both fullscreen and non-fullscreen cases, ensuring consistency on multi-monitor systems.
-- Fixed sensor update logic to display primary monitor settings when no fullscreen app is detected, preventing 0x0 and 0Hz fallbacks.
-- Improved fullscreen detection using MonitorFromWindow to accurately detect fullscreen apps on the active monitor, aligning with InfoPanel developer guide, while maintaining primary monitor reporting.

-## v1.0.13 (Mar 22, 2025)

-- **Added Window Title Sensor**
-  - New sensor displays the title of the current fullscreen app for user-friendly identification.

-## v1.0.12 (Mar 10, 2025)

-- **Simplified Metrics**
-  - Removed frame time variance sensor and related calculations for a leaner plugin.

-### v1.0.11 (Feb 27, 2025)

-- **Performance and Robustness Enhancements**
-  - Reduced string allocations with format strings in logs.
-  - Simplified `Initialize` by moving initial PID check to `StartInitialMonitoringAsync`.
-  - Optimized `GetActiveFullscreenProcessId` to a synchronous method.
-  - Enhanced `UpdateLowFpsMetrics` with single-pass min/max/histogram calculation.
-  - Improved exception logging with full stack traces.
-  - Added null safety for `_cts` checks.
-  - Implemented finalizer for unmanaged resource cleanup.

-### v1.0.10 (Feb 27, 2025)

-- **Removed 0.1% Low FPS Calculation**
-  - Simplified scope by eliminating 0.1% low metric from UI and calculations.

-### v1.0.9 (Feb 24, 2025)

-- **Fixed 1% Low Reset on Closure**
-  - Ensured immediate `ResetSensorsAndQueue` before cancellation.
-  - Cleared histogram to prevent stale percentiles.
-  - Blocked post-cancel updates in `UpdateFrameTimesAndMetrics`.
+## Features

+* **Real-time Performance Monitoring**: Tracks and displays performance metrics for fullscreen applications with second-by-second updates.
+* **Multiple Performance Metrics**:
+  * Current Frames Per Second (FPS)
+  * Frame time in milliseconds
+  * 1% Low FPS (99th percentile) for stutter detection
+* **Display Information**:
+  * Main display resolution (e.g., "3840x2160")
+  * Main display refresh rate (e.g., "240Hz")
+* **Window Title Reporting**: Shows the title of the currently monitored fullscreen application.
+* **Efficient Resource Usage**:
+  * Event-driven detection ensures immediate startup when fullscreen apps launch
+  * Proper cleanup and metric clearing when fullscreen apps close
+  * Optimized calculations with minimal resource overhead
+* **Multi-monitor Support**: Accurate fullscreen detection on multiple monitor setups.

+## Requirements

+* InfoPanel framework (latest version recommended)
+* Windows operating system
+* .NET runtime compatible with InfoPanel
+* PresentMonFps dependency (included in release package)

+## Installation

+1. Download the latest release from GitHub.
+2. Import into InfoPanel via the "Import Plugin" feature.
+3. The plugin will automatically start monitoring fullscreen applications.

+## Installation from Source

+1. Clone or download this repository.
+2. Build the project in a .NET environment.
+3. Copy the compiled DLLs and dependencies to your InfoPanel plugins folder.

+## Usage

+* Launch InfoPanel with the plugin loaded.
+* The plugin automatically detects and monitors fullscreen applications.
+* View real-time performance metrics in InfoPanel's UI.
+* Metrics reset when fullscreen applications are closed.

 ## Notes

-- A benign log error (`"Array is variable sized and does not follow prefix convention"`) may appear but does not impact functionality.
+* A benign log error (`"Array is variable sized and does not follow prefix convention"`) may appear but does not impact functionality.
-- Full changelog available on request or in future `CHANGELOG.md`.
+* For detailed version history, please refer to the `CHANGELOG.md` file.